uribarri/CS_Coursework/6-042j-fall-2010/LectureNotes.md

 The Benes network, which puts mirror butterfly networks back-to-back, cleverly decreases the congestion to 1.
 A two-coloring of the constraint graph on the outer network shows that the congestion is always 1.

 Very few notes in this lecture; it was a very visual lecture.
 Maybe more to come in the reading.

+### From the reading
+A *directed graph* is one in which the edges have direction.
+The adjacency matrix, which was symmetric in the case of an undirected graph, is not symmetric for a directed graph.
+Degree splits into *indegree* and *outdegree* (with obvious meanings); nodes with indegree 0 are *sources*, and those with outdegree 0 are *sinks*.
+Directed graphs can be strongly connected and weakly connected, and walks, paths, closed walks, and cycles all must follow the directionality of the edges.

+In *tournament graphs*, the directed edges represent who won a competition among the competitors (nodes).
+Every tournament graph contains a directed Hamiltonian path.